 Researchers also use these organisms to develop an understanding of early Earth.
 It’s believed life began under harsh temperature conditions.
 The first organisms may have been thermophiles.
 The theory helps provide insight into the beginning of life and the possibility of life elsewhere in the universe.

-Animals & Volcanoes
+Animals and Volcanoes